 In general, most research on the topic of mental health and smartphones has been mixed.
 It is hard to conduct a genuine test using these two variables because it’s difficult to say which comes first: Are we depressed because of our dependency on smartphones, or do we rely on our smartphones because we struggle with depression and anxiety?
 Smartphones play a huge and important role in our lives.
-We carry them everywhere we go.
-In fact, 3 out of 4 Americans even use them on the toilet.
+We carry them everywhere we go and use them to navigate nearly every part of our modern lives.
 So if this dependency is impacting our mental health, what should we do about it?

 Smartphones Bridging the Gap to Support